passportxyz/eas-proxy/docs/00-on-chain-data.md

 EAS provides a mechanism to perform additional validations for stamps and implement additional smart contract functionality related to attestations using [resolver contracts](https://docs.attest.sh/docs/tutorials/resolver-contracts).
 For our use-case we will use resolver contracts to track which attestations a given recipient owns (this information is not provided by the EAS smart contract by default).
 How exactly this will be achieved may be different for each attestation:
-- if we store the entire passport in an attestation the resolver contract would sore a map like "recipient" => "passport attestation UUID"
+- if we store the entire passport in an attestation the resolver contract would store a map like "recipient" => "passport attestation UUID"
 - if we store individual stamps, we will need to track multiple attestations for any given recipient, so the resolver smart contract would store information in a nested map like "recipient" => ("provider" => "passport attestation UUID")

 In order to ensure the integrity of the data that a resolver stores, resolver smart contract shall only validate and store date from trusted sources: